G1OJS/BandOpticon/Change History.md

 To do:
   - make easier to click options on mobile
+  - check display OK with large numbers of spots
+  - add a list option (replace tiles) as an *option*
   - make extra mode click not change global mode
   - add text to explain abbreviations
   - day / night theme?